The Wayfarer’s Repose

 “I mean, my sister didn’t go willingly, but no real fight… no. Do you think she is still alive?”
 Loreena asked.
 She felt an anger well up in her chest.

 “Loreena,” said her father.
-His tone was soft, but reprimanding.
+His tone was soft, more cautious than reprimanding.

 “I do,” said Poja.
 He did not stop staring at the window.
 “Do you have the key?
 We should lock this door and get back downstairs.
 Finding your sister, your daughter, means surviving this.”
 The three exited the room.
-Poja gaze never left the window.
+Poja gaze never left the window until they left.
 Loreena knew he was ready to fight, maybe eager, if any of the creatures came through.
 Part of her wanted one to attack.
 To give her a second chance.
+Redemption.
+Or, maybe action.
+She couldn’t tell.
+All she knew is that she wanted to hit something.

 Loreena shut and locked the door and they headed down the stairs.